(Rio de Janeiro, Foz do Iguaçu, Salvador)

 The Convento do Carmo is considered one of the most charming of accommodations in Salvador, Brazil, as it is located right in the old town of Pelourinho, not far from the city centre.
 The 79 rooms are clean, with light, attractive decor to match the aged wisdom of the former convent building.
 Now renovated, it still retains its Renaissance appeal even in its traditional Portuguese menus and wines.
 Although the 5-star Convento do Carmo's amenities (fitness center, swimming pool, LCD televisions, sauna, and Japanese spa) are indeed impressive, it's this luxury hotel's style and care that draw visitors from all over the world.
 Built in the 1500s, Convento was originally a convent in the historic Pelourinho district, and is close to the Bay of All Saints.

-Enjoy a full day private city tour of Salvador in the company of an English speaking Guide, with your own vehicle and driver.
+Enjoy a half day private city tour of Salvador in the company of an English speaking Guide, with your own vehicle and driver.
 Discover the essential sights of the city tracing the development of the city from its simple beginnings to the what is now the third largest city in Brazil.
 After your hotel pick up, you will be taken to the mouth of the immense bay and then via elegant tree-lined avenues and bustling city streets to the Pelourinho, a Unesco Heritage site and the largest complex of colonial architecture in South America.
 After leaving the vehicle at the Muncipal Square, by the towering Lacerda Elevator, with great views of the bay stretching out to the lower city, enjoy a stroll with your Guide through the narrow, bustling streets lined with buildings in pastel shades of an age gone by, soaking in the sights and sounds of this vibrant city.
 Enjoy a visit of the church of São Francisco with its exuberant gold-leafed Baroque interior and the Pelourinho square, the heart of the old town.
 Sample some of the local dishes at a great spot for lunch (included) before continuing oto the lower part of the city.
 This area offers another perspective of the sprawling city, taking you to the quiet waters of the Itapagipe Peninsula where life moves at a slower pace than the bustling upper city.
 Fishermen fish from dugout canoes, locals collect shellfish at low tide, schooners lie at anchor, all protected by the famous Bonfim church, one of the most important churches of pilgrimage in Brazil and deeply syncretised with the Candomblé (visit).
 The tour continues on to the Monserrat district with its panoramic view of the city and on to the Mercado Modelo, a thriving market for local artefacts and souvenirs.
 This is also where you can test your bargaining talents!
 (Please note: Church of Bonfim is closed on Mondays).
 At day's end, you will be dropped back to your hotel.